lorenzosim/max-llm-book/book/src/step_14.md

 - Transformer blocks and model stacking (Steps 11-12)
 - Language modeling and text generation (Steps 13-14)

 Your model can now generate text!
-To use it with pretrained weights, see [WEIGHT_LOADING.md](../../WEIGHT_LOADING.md) in the repository root.